American Heart Association Community Impact Director in New York, New York

 We have an excellent opportunity for a Community Impact Director based in New York City, NY.
 The Director will drive the execution of health impact goals within the area by focusing in the areas of hypertension/blood pressure, women's health, nutrition, and tobacco/e-cigarette use with a focus on diverse communities.

 To help you be successful you will have access to our award-winning learning platform the Heart U as well as various other training and support mechanisms locally and through our National Center.

 Due to the current pandemic, daily travel is minimal and voluntary to ensure the health and safety of staff.
 There is no overnight travel currently.
-In the future, this position may resume to up to 75% daily travel and minimal overnight travel.

 Develop and implement collective, sustainable impact efforts, aligned with the market's community assessment outcomes with a focus on blood pressure management, reducing risk for women's health, maximizing nutrition security and prevention of tobacco & e-cigarette use.

 Lead market in the development and execution of policy, system and environmental changes in collaboration with key volunteers and strategic alliances spanning across both community and clinical leadership.